 Our computing curriculum recognises that ICT is able to be taught both as a discrete subject as well as being woven cross-curricularly.
 Many of the skills are transferrable which provides a wealth of learning opportunities across the curriculum subjects including art, D&T, maths, geography, science, and literacy.
 ICT is taught once a week discretely and as regularly as possible in support of other areas of learning across the school.

 Computer Science teaches the principles of information and computation.
 It involves creating and debugging simple programs using algorithms.
-At Eling Infant School we introduce the language of Computer Science in different contexts and begin with using precise verbal instructions (algorithms), to get their friend to a certain point across the room or explain how to make a sandwich, moving on the using the Beebots and then creating their own game on Purple Mash using coding.
+At Eling Infant School we introduce the language of Computer Science in different contexts.
+We begin with using precise verbal instructions (algorithms) to get a friend to a certain point across the room or explain how to make a sandwich.
+We then move on to using the Beebots and then creating their own game on Purple Mash using coding.
 The children will need to ‘fix’ their games and Beebot programmes as they go wrong, ‘debugging’ their own algorithms.

 Digital Literacy involves using ICT purposefully as a tool for learning.
 Our children learn to use the internet to search for information, use the keyboard to type text, make modifications to their work including changing the font size and colour, and to save and retrieve their work.
 The children use Ipads to take their own photos and videos and learn to manipulate these images.